Japan Country Summary

 Japan is the world's fourth largest economy and the largest source of foreign direct investment in the United States, yet it has the lowest inbound FDI stock as a share of GDP among OECD countries, standing at 8.3 percent at the end of 2022.
 The Japanese government is actively working to improve this situation through initiatives aimed at doubling inward FDI to 100 trillion yen by 2030, while also addressing challenges such as corporate governance and labor laws that hinder foreign investment.

 Japan's investment climate is characterized by a supportive legal and regulatory framework, with strong protections for intellectual property rights and deep capital markets accessible to foreign investors.
-However, challenges such as a traditional aversion to mergers and acquisitions, inflexible labor laws, and historical weaknesses in corporate governance have hindered foreign direct investment, which remains low compared to other OECD countries.
-The Japanese government is actively pursuing initiatives to improve investment conditions and aims to significantly increase inward foreign direct investment by 2030.
+However, the country faces challenges such as a traditional aversion to mergers and acquisitions, inflexible labor laws, and a corporate culture that can inhibit foreign investment.
+The Japanese government is actively pursuing initiatives to improve these conditions, aiming to double inward foreign direct investment to 100 trillion yen by 2030.

 Buy Full Japan Report